 The history of educating exceptional children.
 An examination of the special problems confronted in dealing with the gifted, learning disabled, intellectually disabled, emotionally disturbed, or physically handicapped child.
 Included in this course will be 30 hours of service learning.
 Required of all teacher candidates except physical education.
-This course is a prerequisite for all other Special Education courses.
-Acceptance into Lock 1, GPA 2.5.
+Prerequisite: Acceptance into Lock 1.